JorgenDIF/pp5-frontend/README.md

 ### <a id="thank-you">Thank You</a>

-- A Big thank you to my mentor Dich Vlaanderen for the support and help along the way
+- A Big thank you to my mentor Dick Vlaanderen for the support and help along the way
 - My wife and family for the love and support
 - The slack community and mainly the Swedish Channel.
 Truly special